wordboxbyung/wordboxbyung.github.io/privacy.md

 ## Introduction

 WordsApp is provided by LEANG UNG, a Sole Trader registered in Sydney Australia.
 We are committed to protecting and respecting your privacy.
-This Privacy Policy applies to our WordsApp application and this website at wordboxbyung.github.io and sets out how we collect and treat your personal information.
+This Privacy Policy applies to our WordsApp application and this website and sets out how we collect and treat your personal information.

 In this Privacy Policy, "personal information" is information we hold which is identifiable as being about you and “Service” refers to the WordsApp application and our website collectively.